Skip to content

 bezierv.classes.convolver.Convolver

-Convolver(list_bezierv: list[Bezierv])
+Convolver(list_bezierv: List[Bezierv])

 Initialize a ConvBezier instance for convolving Bezier curves.